seznam/szn-select/README.md

 Note that the styles used by the `<szn-select>` are applied using `<style>` elements appended the document's `<head>`.
 You will have to use selectors with higher specificity or use `!important` to override the default styles.

+## Instance configuration

+Every `<szn-select>` element has several properties that configure the element's behavior.
+These options are not shared between `<szn-select>`
+elements:

+* `minBottomSpace: number` - the minimum height in pixels of area between the bottom of the `<szn-select>` and the bottom of the viewport for the dropdown to be displayed below the `<szn-select>`.
+* `dropdownClassName: string` - the CSS class(es) to set on the wrapper element of the `<szn-select>`'s dropdown.
+This is used to apply custom styling to the dropdown without affecting the dropdowns of other `<szn-select>`s.
+* `dropdownContainer: Node` - the element into which the `<szn-select>` will append its dropdown UI when opened.
+This is `document.body` by default.
+  Please note that `<szn-select>` will handle positioning the dropdown only if this is set to the default value, otherwise you will have to handle the positioning of the dropdown yourself.

 ## Supported browsers